timschmidtdev/blog_rails_guide/README.md

 # README

-Blog created while following the rails guide
+Blog created while following the [rails guide](https://guides.rubyonrails.org/getting_started.html).

 This README would normally document whatever steps are necessary to get the application up and running.